Full transcription of the interview

-Kind of forms like in diamond and graphing and one is a bit softer than the other and how their applications are.
+Kind of forms like in diamond and graphene and one is a bit softer than the other and how their applications are.
 It’s very fascinating how the bonding, the chemical bonding in a material can give us many different properties.
 And this makes science very interesting.

 Jordan: Absolutely.
 It’s incredible how nature provides these different forms.

 How do you actually utilize the graph? , in the kind of work that you mentioned,

 Maheera: , so, uh, recently with a number of, [00:06:00] potential application that were researched using graphene had shown that it shows very good electrical properties, conductivity, and time properties.
 And with the research since 2004, many work shows how it can show potential in devices, electronic devices.
 So we have a potential of using graphing as a channel material for our transistors and devices.
 And it’s a good, Basic research we can build upon that can provide a real life application where , we might see Graphine future for in industries incorporated in electronic devices.